-Although Sierra Leone is a small country on the African continent, it has nearly 485 kilometres of coastline, accounting for almost one-third of its national boundaries.
-Sierra Leone has an Exclusive Economic Zone (EEZ) of 200 nautical miles, covering approximately 159,300 km.
-The EEZ covers a continental shelf area of roughly 26,611 km, characterized by a broader scope in the north, at about 140 km, tapering to approximately 32 km in the south (Figure 1).
-The coastal fishing area within the six nautical mile limit is approximately 18,302 km (Heymans & Vakily, 2004).
-The yearly offshore surface (0-5 m) water temperature variation is less than 4 degrees Celsius with a range of 25-28°C. The salinity varies between 15 and 35 parts per thousand, and dissolved oxygen levels range from 4 mg/l to 4.5 mg/l (Zhuang et al., 2019).
+Although Sierra Leone is a small country on the African continent, it has a coastline of nearly 485 km, accounting for almost one-third of its national boundaries.
+Sierra Leone has an Exclusive Economic Zone (EEZ) of 200 nautical miles, covering approximately 159,300 km2.
+The EEZ covers a continental shelf area of approximately 26,611 km2 and is characterised by a broader scope in the north, at approximately 140 km, tapering to approximately 32 km in the south (Figure 1).
+The coastal fishing area within six nautical miles is approximately 18,302 km2 (Heymans & Vakily, 2004).
+The annual offshore surface (0-5 m) water temperature variation is less than 4°C, with a range of 25-28°C. Salinity varies between 15 and 35 parts per thousand, and dissolved oxygen levels range from 4 mg/l to 4.5 mg/l (Zhuang et al., 2019).
+See Figure 1.

-Figure 8: Map showing the Sierra Leone EEZ (green line) and depth contours in meters.
+Figure 1.
+Map showing the Sierra Leone EEZ (green line) and depth contours in meters.

-Like many other countries in West Africa, Sierra Leone contains a diverse and valuable array of fish stocks in both marine and freshwater environments.
-The fisheries sector is one of the significant economic branches in the country (Green et al., 2012).
+Similar to many other countries in West Africa, Sierra Leone contains a diverse and valuable array of fish stocks in both marine and freshwater environments.
+The fisheries sector is a significant economic branch of the country (Green et al., 2012).
 Sierra Leone's fisheries are worth an estimated harvestable value of over US\$100 million annually, with a total biomass value of approximately US\$500 million (MFMR, 2020).
 The fisheries industry is estimated to provide employment and a source of livelihood for over 500,000 people, mainly in coastal communities (Seisay, 2006).
 Fish is the most significant source of animal protein for most of the population in Sierra Leone (Neiland et al., 2016).
-The fisheries sector's contribution to Sierra Leone's GDP is estimated to be 10.2% annually; however, this estimate is restricted only to fish-catching activities (Sheku & Andrew, 2019).
+The fisheries sector's contribution to

+Sierra Leone's GDP is estimated to be 10.2% annually; however, this estimate is restricted only to fish-catching activities (Sheku & Andrew, 2019).

-The management of the fisheries resources in Sierra Leone is the responsibility of the Ministry of Fisheries and Marine Resources (MFMR).
-Various control measures are used to manage the fisheries, such as fishing gear types and mesh size restrictions.
-These are based on the 1994 Fisheries Management and Development Act and the fisheries regulations of 2020.
-They specify a minimum mesh size of 60 mm for demersal and pelagic trawl nets at the cod-end.
-As for the shrimp trawl net, a minimum mesh size of 45 mm is stipulated, and a 30 mm mesh size is specified for seine.
-Additionally, licensed foreign trawlers must land 40% of their total catch for sale in local markets, whilst licensed foreign shrimp trawlers must land 70% of bycatch and 5% of shrimps captured during each fishing trip (Sheku & Andrew, 2019).
+The management of fisheries resources in Sierra Leone is the responsibility of the Ministry of Fisheries and Marine Resources (MFMR).
+Various control measures, such as fishing gear types and mesh size restrictions, are used to manage fisheries.
+These are based on the 1994 Fisheries Management and Development Act and the 2020 fisheries regulations.
+They specify a minimum mesh size of 60 mm for demersal and pelagic trawl nets at the cod end.
+For the shrimp trawl net, a minimum mesh size of 45 mm is stipulated, and a 30 mm mesh size is specified for the seine.
+Additionally, licenced foreign trawlers must land 40% of their total catch for sale in local markets, while licenced foreign shrimp trawlers must land 70% of the bycatch and 5% of the shrimp captured during each fishing trip (Sheku & Andrew, 2019).

 The fisheries resources of Sierra Leone have been subjected to continual exploitation for decades by commercial fishing vessels and artisanal fishing fleets (MFMR, 2020).
-Previous and current estimates indicate a decrease in biomass of key commercially exploited fish species with evidence of overfishing in 2020 (Johannessen, 2020).
-This is due to the weak implementation of management measures and inadequate enforcement capabilities to ensure compliance (MFMR, 2020).
+Previous and current estimates indicate a decrease in the biomass of key commercially exploited fish species, with evidence of overfishing in 2020 (Johannessen, 2020).
+This is because of the weak implementation of management measures and inadequate enforcement capabilities to ensure compliance (MFMR, 2020).